JuliaNLSolvers/NLsolve.jl/README.md

 ### Jacobian available

-If, in addition to `f!`, you have a function `g!(x::Vector, gx::Array)` for computing the Jacobian of the system, then the syntax is, as in the example
+If, in addition to `f!(x::AbstractVector, fx::AbstractVector)`, you have a function `g!(x::AbstractVector, gx::AbstractMatrix)` for computing the Jacobian of the system, then the syntax is, as in the example above:
-above:

 ```jl
 nlsolve(f!, g!, initial_x)
 ```

+Again it is also possible to specify two functions `f!(x::AbstractArray, fx::AbstractArray)` and `g!(x::AbstractArray, gx::AbstractMatrix)` that work on arbitrary arrays `x`.

 Note that you should not assume that the Jacobian `gx` passed in argument is initialized to a zero matrix.
 You must set all the elements of the matrix in